Clomid® Use for IUI Treatment

 - Blurred vision

 At Arizona Associates for Reproductive Health, we offer a comprehensive range of fertility services to help patients overcome infertility struggles.
-If you are interested in learning more about IUI or any of our other reproductive techniques, we would be happy to answer any questions you may have.
+If you are interested in learning more about Clomid and IUI or any of our other reproductive techniques, we would be happy to answer any questions you may have.
 Send us a message online at your earliest convenience, or call (623) 469-3992 to schedule an appointment.